BusyByte/functional-n-reactive-domain-modeling/chapter1/Notes.md

 Repositories
 - abstracts the underlying details of the persistent representation of the object
 - interface doesn’t have any knowledge of the nature of the underlying persistent store

+The ubiquitous language
+- business domain vocabulary used in the objects, services, and behavior
+- minimal and doesn’t contain any irrelevant details
+- uses terms from the domain
+- person familiar with the business domain who doesn’t know anything about the underlying implementation platform should also be able to understand what’s going on

+Prefer Immutability
+- easier to reason about code
+- free to share across threads

+Functional Purity

+General principles you need to follow when designing functional domain models:
+- Model the immutable state in an algebraic data type (ADT)
+- Model behaviors as functions in modules
+- behaviors in modules operate on types that the ADTs represent

+Decouple state from behavior, behavior is easy to compose

+Try, Success, and Failure instead of throwing exceptions

+Pure functions compose

+Higher-order functions such as map are also known as combinators.

+Managing side effects